Parent and Guardian Panel

 Being a part of the Parent and Guardian Panel involves the following commitments:

-- Being an active member of the Parent/Guardian Panel from date of admission (early to mid July 2024) through the end of July 2025 (roughly one calendar year.)
+- Being an active member of the Parent/Guardian Panel from date of admission (early to mid July) through the end of the following July (roughly one calendar year.)

 - Attending bi-monthly meetings (every other month) to lend insight and suggestions regarding CFCArts Youth Theatre programs in a structured way, brainstorm and plan fundraising and promotional events, etc.

 - Volunteering to assist with the planning, running, and promotion of all CFCArts Youth Theatre fundraising events.
-This includes the Annual Summer Celebration (July 20, 2024 and mid to late July 2025), the Annual Gala (September 27, 2024), at least two Youth Theatre Production front of house volunteer positions per year (one per semester), and at least two Parent and Caregiver Support Meetings (new for 2024-2025!) per year (one per semester.)
+This includes the Annual Summer Celebration (typically in July), at least two Youth Theatre Production front of house volunteer positions per year (one per semester), and at least one Student Advisory Panel-planned and run service project per year (there is typically one each semester).

 - Advocating for CFCArts Youth Theatre programs within the Central Florida community and your sphere of influence.